- Home

 Classification System Insights

-The anesthesia segment led the U.S. medical coding industry with the largest share of 10.80% in 2024.
+The anesthesia segment dominated the U.S. medical coding industry, accounting for the largest share 10.8% in 2025.
 Accurate coding is essential for reimbursement, as anesthesia billing depends on multiple factors such as procedure type, duration, and patient condition.
 The complexity of anesthesia coding, including the use of time units and modifiers, drives demand for specialized coders.
 Hospitals and ambulatory surgery centers rely on accurate documentation to prevent claim denials.
 This growing procedural volume and complexity support significant segment expansion.

 The cardiology segment is expected to witness growth at the fastest CAGR during the forecast period.
-Cardiology-related costly treatment procedures require medical coding services, as it improves the effectiveness of these procedures and helps manage medical billing, patient care, & other workflows, particularly when patients are among the largest group of payers.
-With the rising prevalence of cardiovascular diseases, the workload on payers and hospital staff increases, thereby propelling the segment growth.
+Cardiology-related costly treatment procedures require medical coding services, as it improves the effectiveness of these procedures and helps manage medical billing, patient care, & other workflows, particularly when patients are among largest group of payers.
+With rising prevalence of cardiological diseases, workload on payers and hospital staff increases, thereby propelling the segment growth.

 Component Insights

-The outsourced segment accounted for the largest revenue share of 69.69% in 2024.
+The outsourced segment accounted for the largest revenue share of 64.8% in 2025.
 Healthcare providers are increasingly outsourcing their medical coding requirements to reduce administrative costs.
 Outsourcing helps in cost reduction, saves time, and streamlines workflow.
 Thus, healthcare providers can focus on quality patient care and patient engagement.
-Rising in offshoring and onshoring of revenue cycle management, along with medical coding, are positively impacting the growth of the U.S. medical coding industry.
+Rising in offshoring and onshoring of revenue cycle management along with medical coding are positively impacting the market growth.
 For instance, in August 2021, GeBBS Healthcare Solutions acquired Aviacode, a Salt Lake City-based medical coding and compliance service provider, to expand its technology-enabled Revenue Cycle Management (RCM) services.
 This acquisition enhances GeBBS's end-to-end RCM offerings, expands its U.S.-based delivery capabilities, and strengthens its medical coding, audit, and clinical documentation improvement portfolio.

-The in-house segment is estimated to witness steady growth during the forecast period.
+The in-house segment is estimated to grow at a steady CAGR during the forecast period.
 Through in-house medical billing, coding, and revenue cycle management, healthcare providers can retain control over entire operations.
 Moreover, in case of errors, in-house coders are easily accessible.
-However, the high cost associated with in-house coding owing to the requirement of skilled coders, software, and infrastructure is increasing the adoption of outsourcing.
-The outsourcing component is the fastest-growing segment owing to its advantages, such as reduction in operating costs, claim denials, and increased scalability.
+However, high cost associated with in-house coding owing to requirement of skilled coders, software, and infrastructure is increasing adoption of outsourcing.
+Outsourcing component is fastest-growing segment owing to its advantages such as reduction in operating costs, claim denials, and increased scalability.

 Key U.S. Medical Coding Company Insights

-The U.S. medical coding market landscape is fragmented, with the presence of several small companies holding a majority stake.
-New expansion activities, product approvals, product launches, partnerships, and acquisitions have positively impacted the market in recent years.
+The U.S. medical coding market landscape is fragmented, with the presence of several small companies holding majority stake.
+New expansion activities, product approvals, product launches, partnerships, and acquisitions have positively impacted the U.S. medical coding industry in recent years.

 Key U.S. Medical Coding Companies: